 How to find the right work-life ratio

-Time allotment is not only deciding how much time to spend in each of the four categories, but when and how to use the time allotted.
-Free time can be taken in long stretches, such as vacation time or family leave, or it can mean having the flexibility to work fewer hours a day, or finding the time to take a day off every once in a while.
+Time allotment is comprised of not only deciding how much time to spend in each of the four categories, but when and how to use that time.
+Free time can be taken in long stretches, such as vacation or family leave, or it can be enjoyed in small doses, by reducing daily work hours, or finding the time to take a day off every once in a while.

 Likewise, there are choices to be made as to how to allot time within the non-working categories.
 In the area of others, for example, time can be spent with a spouse, grandkids, friends, or aging parents.
 Time devoted to the self can be spent pursuing hobbies, fitness interests, or relaxing with a good book.

 It’s also important to reassess priorities over time and make necessary adjustments.
 Typical life changes, such as marital status, retirement transitioning, or a need to care for aging parents, frequently trigger priority shifts that impact the work-life ratio.

 Choosing how to spend additional free time

 For physicians considering concierge medicine, there are many ways to spend their newly found free time.
 For some, it may be spent simply staying on top of things at home, such as cooking and housework.
 For those raising children, extra hours can be designated for items such as parental leave, attending a child’s school events, or enjoying family game nights.